Equity at NFF

 Committing internally to our value of Equity in Action (EIA).

-We host monthly EIA forums for staff to learn from guest speakers, discuss how we are addressing EIA in our client work, and our internal policies.
+We host regular EIA forums for staff to learn from guest speakers, discuss how we are addressing EIA in our client work, and our internal policies.

 Sharing our knowledge to inspire others to work toward equity.